johnzastrow/johnzastrow.github.io/_posts/2011-03-16-loading-tab-delimited-data-to-local-mysql.md

  `Sampling\_Event\_Identifier` VARCHAR(50) DEFAULT NULL
 ) ENGINE=INNODB DEFAULT CHARSET=latin1

-I’m just doing this locally, so XAMPP is my friend.
+I'm just doing this locally, so XAMPP is my friend.
 So from the xampp /mysql/bin directory, I ran mysql.exe.
 I chose my database and ran the following on the text files produced by the above sed cleaners.

-mysql&gt; LOAD DATA LOCAL INFILE ‘c:/xampp/mysql/bin/Nevada\_Pos\_obs\_Essent\_15-MAR-2011.txt’ INTO TABLE nv\_akn
+mysql&gt; LOAD DATA LOCAL INFILE 'c:/xampp/mysql/bin/Nevada\_Pos\_obs\_Essent\_15-MAR-2011.txt' INTO TABLE nv\_akn
-FIELDS TERMINATED BY ‘\\t’
+FIELDS TERMINATED BY '\\t'
-LINES TERMINATED BY ‘\\n’ IGNORE 1 LINES;
+LINES TERMINATED BY '\\n' IGNORE 1 LINES;

 I used LOCAL since the database is on my workstation.
 Note the full path to the windows file, with forward slashes.
-Fields are tab-delimited, lines seem to just use carriage returns (or at least it doesn’t look like I need another line ender) and I’m ignoring the column header row.
+Fields are tab-delimited, lines seem to just use carriage returns (or at least it doesn't look like I need another line ender) and I'm ignoring the column header row.